Gerald-Star/Incident-Resolved-Closed-UI-Policy-ServiceNow-Portfolio-Project/README.md

 - **User Experience Design** – Real-time form guidance to prevent errors.
 - **Script Execution** (onCondition with g_form)
 - Testing with Impersonation
 ---

+In the world of IT service management, efficiently handling incidents is crucial for maintaining smooth operations and ensuring customer satisfaction.
+ServiceNow provides a robust platform for managing incidents, and one of the key features is its ability to streamline processes through User Interface (UI) policies.
+Implementing the ServiceNow UI policies in the context of ServiceNow Incident Management is a powerful tool that allows you to enforce specific behaviours on forms and lists without needing complex scripting.

 ## Objectives
 - Automatically lock certain fields when resolution is selected.
 - - Lock the **Urgency** and **Impact** fields.